Skip to content

 vi-VN-NamMinhNeural

-Using in OpenAI SDK
+Using with OpenAI SDK

 from openai import OpenAI

-client = OpenAI(api_key='12314', base_url='http://your ip:7899/v1')
+client = OpenAI(api_key='12314', base_url='http://your_ip:7899/v1')

 with client.audio.speech.with_streaming_response.create(